RichardTea/MacosSymbolicateCrash/README.md

 2. Your diagnostic/crash report file

-3. you can supply output file path, or use the default - /tmp/translatedDiagnostics.log
+3. you can supply output file path, or use the default - symbolicated.crash

 then, supply the scipts these parameters with the above order.